 Child Support Enforcement Actions

-After missing payments, there are many enforcement actions you might take to reinstate regular payments.
+After missed payments, there are many enforcement actions you can take to reinstate regular payments.
 They fall under two main categories: administrative enforcement and court-based enforcement.
-Administrative actions help you quickly move forward, while court-based intervention brings in more serious legal consequences to more strongly demand payments.
+Administrative actions help you move forward quickly, while court-based intervention brings more serious legal consequences to enforce payments.

 Administrative Enforcement

-You can initiate administrative enforcement actions by filing with the Support Collection Unit arm of the Child Support Enforcement Unit.
-This is a straightforward option to move the process along quickly and resume payments faster without going to court.
+You can initiate administrative enforcement actions by filing with the Support Collection Unit, which handles the collection and enforcement of child support.
+This is a straightforward way to move the process along and resume payments without going to court.
 Some enforcement actions you can take through the agency include:

-• Income withholding (wage garnishment): The SCU sends an Income Withholding Order to the employer, with payments typically beginning within one to two pay periods.
+- Income withholding (wage garnishment): The SCU sends an Income Withholding Order to the employer.

-• Unemployment insurance interception: If the state learns the other parent is collecting unemployment benefits, a portion of those funds can be intercepted within a few weeks.
+- Unemployment benefits interception: If the state learns the other parent is collecting unemployment benefits, a portion of those funds can be intercepted.

-• Tax refund interceptions: After several months of missed payments, the state may refer your case to the Department of Taxation and Finance to intercept your ex-partner’s tax refund.
+- Tax refund interceptions: The state may refer your case to the Department of Taxation and Finance to intercept your ex-partner’s tax refund.

-• Liens and bank account seizures: The agency may place liens on property or levy bank accounts to recover funds owed, a process that can take several months due to due-process requirements.
+- Liens and bank account seizures: The agency may place liens on property or levy bank accounts to recover funds owed.

 It’s important to know that this list is not exhaustive.
 There are many other enforcement actions you might take based on your ex-partner’s financial situation or assets.
+Other consequences could include license suspension and passport denial in some cases.
 That’s why speaking with an experienced child support enforcement lawyer like Michelle Cimino helps you move through the process with confidence.

-The idea behind these actions is that they solve missed payments before they become a more serious issue.
+The idea behind these actions is that they help keep payments coming.
 But in some cases, administrative enforcement isn’t enough.
 That’s when it’s time to take enforcement to court.

 Court-Based Enforcement

 You can file a petition in family court at no cost.
-A judge will then determine whether or not the missed payment was willful or non-willful.
+A judge will then determine whether the missed payment was willful or non-willful.
 If it’s found that your ex-partner deliberately chose not to pay child support, the court can enter a money judgment.
-This is a final order that treats unpaid child support as a formal debt that can be collected through judgment enforcement.
+The court can enter a judgment for unpaid child support, allowing the arrears to be collected through legal enforcement methods.

 Michelle Cimino: Your Child Support Lawyer